w3c/wai-curricula/content/designer/navigation.md

 Students should be able to:

-* create designs that support skipping blocks of repeated content providing at least one of the following:
+* design user interfaces that support skipping blocks of repeated content providing at least one of the following:
   * a link at the top of each page that goes directly to the main content area
   * a link at the beginning of a block of repeated content to go to the end of the block
   * links at the top of the page that go to each area of the content
   * an expandable and collapsible menu to make it easier for users to skip the menu
-* create designs that support site maps to provide an overview of the entire website
+* design user interfaces with site maps to provide an overview of the entire website
-* create designs that support breadcrumb trails to provide information about the user's location in a set of web pages
+* design user interfaces with breadcrumb trails to provide information about the user's location in a set of web pages
-* create designs that support table of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content
+* design user interfaces with tables of contents to give an overview of the whole website or document and to allow users to go to specific parts of the content

-#### Teaching Ideas for Topic

-Optional ideas to teach the learning outcomes:

-[To be developed.]

-#### Ideas to Assess Knowledge for Topic

-Optional ideas to support assessment:

-[To be developed.]

-### Topic: Enough Time

-#### Learning Outcomes for Topic

-Students should be able to:

-* create designs that allow users to turn off time limits, for example to complete a form or to visualize information at the users pace
-* create designs that allow users to adjust existing time limits up to at least 10 times the original setting
-* create designs that support extending existing time limits by warning the user at least 20 seconds before the time limit expires
-* ensure content that auto scrolls can be paused and resumed from where it was left to allow users to better read and process content

 #### Teaching Ideas for Topic